Gochujang fried rice or Korean Bokkeumbap with kimchi, this spicy rice is addictive!

 - The rice has to be cooked and cooled already.
 Rice leftovers can be used instead.

-- The best kind to use for Korean bokkeumbap is short-grain white rice.
-But if I happen to have basmati or plain rice leftovers I would use those as well.
+- The best kind of rice for Korean bokkeumbap is short-grain white rice.
+But if I happen to have basmati or plain rice leftovers, I would use those as well.
 The consistency will be a bit different, but the dish will be equally delicious.

 - It needs to be cooked in advance, ideally the day before, but you could also cook it on the day you are cooking and leave it until completely cool.